luca-de-bar/golden-baggy-react/readme.md

 ### 3. `CardCarousel`

 The `CardCarousel` component dynamically generates a responsive carousel of product cards.
 Each card displays a product's main image and title, with a button that opens a detailed view in a drawer.
-This component is perfect for showcasing multiple products in a visually appealing, interactive format.

 **Dependencies:**
 - `Carousel`, `CarouselContent`, `CarouselItem`, `CarouselNext`, `CarouselPrevious` from `@/components/ui/carousel` (installed with shadcnui)